1.1 We, Musicmanta Ltd, are committed to safeguarding the privacy of our website visitors, service users, and individual customers.

 9.3 Cookies may not contain any information that personally identifies a user, but personal data that we store about you may be linked to the information stored in and obtained from cookies.

-14.2 You can contact us by using the contact form published on the website or “admin at musicmanta.com”.
+17.2 You can contact us by using the contact form or at our registered office address: 85 Great Portland Street, London, England, W1W 7LT.